aleph2c/miros/doc/recipes.rst

 You would post to the 'lifo' buffer if you needed your event to be moved to the front of the active object's collection of unprocessed events.
-You might want to do this with a timing heart beat or for any event that needs to be processed with a greater priority than over events.
+You might want to do this with a timing heart beat or for any event that needs to be processed with a greater priority than other events.

 .. _recipes-creating-a-one-shot-event: